timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 - presentation (outline)
 - blog post (outline)

-These intermediate packets act as rungs on a ladder, enabling more systematic and smoother transition from initial thought to completed statement
+These intermediate packets fill out rungs on a ladder.
+These rungs enable smoother transitions between initial thought and completed statement.
-(i.e. blog post and / or presentation).
+That is, between initial thought and blog post and / or presentation.

-By having greater internalization and recall of our thoughts on a topic AND by having more production endpoints, thereby allowing for easy transitions, we are better able to restart at any of these parts of the digestion process and to easily resume expression of the next product in our procedure.
+Moreover, the easier transitions combine with our greater recall of our main points.
+With both, we become more confident in finishing meaningful units of work per session.
+Finally, this increased certainty reduces our reservations to restarting after breaks or distractions.

 <!-- %% Easier sharing -- personal picture can help people %% -->
 <!-- %% UNDERSTAND via SEEING what you mean  %% -->
+Not only do we (re-)start more easily, we also end in grand fashion as well.
-Finally, in creating these intermediate packets, we greatly diversify the mediums in which we express our thoughts.
+By creating these intermediate packets, we greatly diversify the mediums in which we express our thoughts.
 For example, we create images (mind maps, subgraphs, slide decks), text (blog posts),